armourcraft/Crossbar/README.md

 ### To Do List
 As this is still a work in progress, there are several things still left to do:
 - Cable Managment
-- Reduce number of part/fasteners
+- Reduce Part/Fastener Count (blind joints)
 - Enclosure (maybe?)

 ## Build Tips